talisma-cassoma/blog.talisma-manuel/src/content/blog/post1.md

 Since I **don’t have access to an HPC cluster** and **don’t want to pay for cloud GPUs**, I came up with this approach:

-1. **Train different YOLO models** on Google Colab using free GPUs.
+1. **Train different YOLO models** on Google Colab using the free GPUs.
 2. **Monitor training** with **Weights & Biases (W&B)**.
 3. **Save the trained PyTorch JIT (.pt) model** in **Artifactory**.
 4. **Download the JIT model (.pt) locally** and convert it to **ONNX** on my PC.